 Rutland is a medium-sized city located in the state of Vermont.
 With a population of 15,824 people and five constituent neighborhoods, Rutland is the fifth largest community in Vermont.
 Rutland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Rutland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Rutland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rutland are a mix of both white- and blue-collar jobs.
 Overall, Rutland is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Rutland who work in sales jobs (12.41%), office and administrative support (10.99%), and teaching (8.47%).

-The overall education level of Rutland is somewhat higher than in the average US city of 21.84%: 28.50% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Rutland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.50% of adults 25 and older in the city have at least a bachelor's degree.